Particular/docs.particular.net/platform/installer/index.md

 ### MSI Logs

 The command line options used for the MSI installations ensure that a detailed log file is produced for each installation.
-These files are also co-located with the PT logs  installers in `%appdata%\PlatformInstaller`.
+These files are co-located with the PI logs in `%appdata%\PlatformInstaller`.

 An installation or upgrade of a product will overwrite any existing MSI log for that product.